When the system detects vehicle motion greater than 4.5 MPH and any of the following:

-If an unidentified driving event occurs today or within the previous seven (7) days, any driver logging into the tablet will be prompted to accept or reject those events.
-The driver can accept the Unidentified Driving event, at which time it will be added to their logs.
-After accepting an Unidentified Driving event, the driver will need to re-certify the logs for the day the entry was inserted.
+If a UDL occurs today or within the previous seven (7) days, you are prompted to accept or reject those logs when you log into the tablet.
+You can accept the UDL, which is then added to your logs.
+After accepting a UDL, you must re-certify the logs for the day the entry was inserted.

-If the driver does not recognize the event and rejects the entry, the event is removed from the driver’s view and will not be presented again.
-The Unidentified Driving event will remain associated to the asset and be presented to each new driver logging in.
-They will also be presented in Roadside View under the View tab if they occurred within the previous eight days for any logged in driver.
+If you do not recognize the UDL, you can reject the entry.
+The UDL is then removed from your view and will not be presented again.
+The UDL remains associated to the asset and is presented to each new driver that logs in.
+The UDL is also shown in Roadside View for any logged in driver under the View tab if it occurred within the previous eight (8) days.

-Dispatchers can always view Unassigned Driving events in Ground Traffic Control and assign them to the appropriate driver or justify them with a “No Driver” reason.
+Dispatchers can always view UDLs in Ground Traffic Control and assign them to the appropriate driver or justify them with a “No Driver” reason.
 See the Driver Logs for ELD or No Driver Reason article for more information.

-When a driver accepts an Unidentified Driving Log, this action will be accompanied by drive time that is uneditable and an On Duty event that can be edited.
+When you accept a UDL, this action will be accompanied by drive time that is uneditable and an On Duty event that can be edited.

-If a driver accidentally accepts an Unidentified Driving Log which has drive time that does not belong to them, they may unassign the log by finding it in their list view and tapping the Edit pencil , similar to editing logs as described below.
+If you accidentally accept a UDL which has drive time that does not belong to you, you can unassign the log by finding it in your list view and tapping the Edit pencil , similar to editing logs.

-A confirmation box will appear asking the driver to verify that the event is not part of their logs and will be returned to Unidentified Driving Log status.
+A confirmation box will appear asking you to verify that the event is not part of your logs and will be returned to Unidentified Driving Log status.
 Tap Confirm to unassign the log or Cancel to keep the log.

-Certain events that are automatically associated during the time in which an unidentified event is being captured such as power on, power off, diagnostics and malfunctions cannot be accepted by the driver and will remain at the unidentified profile level only to be seen when exported out to a law enforcement officer.
+Certain events that are automatically associated during the time in which an unidentified event is being captured such as power on, power off, diagnostics and malfunctions cannot be accepted by the driver.
+These events remain at the unidentified profile level and can only be seen when exported out to a law enforcement officer.